 Weak Dollar, Services, and Power6 Give IBM a Solid Fourth Quarter

-After pre-announcing on last Monday morning that it would have better than expected profits in its fourth quarter, giving Wall Street a helping hand as it tries to climb up the steep cliff it has tumbled off in recent weeks, IBM reported its full and official financial results for the quarter last Thursday afternoon after the market closed and after The Unix Guardian was already on press.
+After pre-announcing on last Monday morning that it would have better than expected profits in its fourth quarter, giving Wall Street a helping hand as it tries to climb up the steep cliff it has tumbled off in recent weeks, IBM reported its full and official financial results for the quarter last Thursday afternoon after the market closed.
 This turns out to be one of the best quarters IBM has turned in during the past decade, in terms of both revenue and profit growth.

 For the fourth quarter of 2007, IBM brought $3.95 billion to the bottom line, up 11.6 percent; this works out to $2.80 per share, up 23.9 percent thanks in part (roughly half) to IBM’s share buybacks.
 This was, as IT Jungle reported earlier this week, considerably more than Wall Street expected.
 According to the analysts polled by Thomson Financial, IBM was expected to book $27.82 billion in sales and $2.60 per share in profits in the fourth quarter.